Logo

 On August 16th of 2008, Poison brought their Live, Raw and Uncut Tour to Cincinnati.
 The band usually brings their tour here each summer, and usually plays to near sell out crowds.

 I have gone to their concert for the last couple of years, and while the band was excellent last year, this time around I was a little disappointed.
 Big John from Rock of Love was the emcee for this show, which for me added nothing to the concert.
-Personally, I don’t think Bret Michaels should be mixing his Poison and Rock of Love thing together, but that is just me.
+Personally, I don’t think Bret Michaels should be mixing his Poison and Rockdsc06175 of Love thing together, but that is just me.
 The band also seemed to play a shorter set, so Bret could leave and attend an after party at a local club, the Blue Note in Cincinnati.

 The set list for the show this year was something like this: